-Although hitting the jackpot is supposed to be the key to financial freedom, 44% of lottery winners spend their entire winnings within five years, according to Statistic Brain.
+Although hitting the jackpot is supposed to be the key to financial freedom, it doesn’t always lead to easy street or happiness.

-“It’s incredibly strange and unfortunate that individuals who suddenly acquire enormous amounts of wealth would’ve been better off had they never gotten that winning ticket in the first place,” said Kaplan.
+“It’s incredibly strange and unfortunate that individuals who suddenly acquire enormous amounts of wealth would’ve been better off had they never gotten that winning ticket in the first place,” Kaplan said.

-“[Fogel] got Live Nation to write me a check for $40 million, and it changed my life and the life of my whole family,” Lady Gaga said.
+“[Fogel] got Live Nation to write me a check for $40 million, and it changed my life and the life for my whole family,” Lady Gaga said.

-If you get a sizeable lump sum of money, don’t become a banker or a lender, said Edwin Cruz, owner of Prosperity Financial and Insurance in Deltona, Florida.
+If you get a sizable lump sum of money, don’t become a banker or a lender, said Edwin Cruz, owner of Prosperity Financial Group in Palm Beach Gardens, Florida.